How to Build Simple Birdhouses — Easy Step-by-Step Guide

 1. 1

 Measure and mark the 1x6 board for the following pieces: two sides (8 inches long, with one end angled at 45 degrees for the roof slope), one front (6 inches long), one back (7.5 inches long), one floor (4.5 inches long), and two roof pieces (7 inches long).
+Ensure your measurements are precise to guarantee a good fit between the pieces.

 2. 2